 The block is divided into 6 nos. of Sectors (Sector-I to VI) by faults.
-Seams are incropping only in Sector-V and occurrence of coal here is restricted within about 100 m depth {stripping ratio 3.1:1 (cum:Te)}.
-Hence, opencast mining was envisaged in it.
-The coal occurrence in other sectors (other than Sector-V) being relatively at greater depths, is not favourable for opencast method.
+The coal occurrence in the sectors being relatively at greater depths, is not favourable for opencast method.
 Hence, these sectors are proposed to be mined by underground method.
 In compliance to additional condition (i) of Terms of Reference dated 15.03.2023 issued by MoEF&CC, the EIA report has been prepared only under ground mining proposed for first 64 years in the block.